-Okay so if I’m offering all of this free content to others, how do I actually make money blogging?
+Okay so if I’m offering all of this free content to others, how do I actually make money?

 I use the word “recommend” here because I’m referring to affiliate marketing.

-To make money blogging, you don’t have to actually sell your own products.
+To earn money blogging, you don’t have to actually sell your own products.
 You can actually sell products that belong to other people and companies.

 This is called affiliate marketing.
 Let me illustrate this with an example:

-Bluehost is the #1 blog hosting site that we recommend when people start a blog.
+Bluehost is the #1 blog hosting site that we recommend.

 We are also an affiliate for Bluehost and that link above is called an affiliate link.
-If you decide to start a blog and sign up for Bluehost through our link, we get a commission off of the total purchase price.
+If you decide to sign up for Bluehost through our link, we get a commission off of the total purchase price.

 Bluehost pays us this commission because we helped them make a sale by recommending their product to our readers.
 They have even offered us a special discount pricing of $2.75/month to offer to our readers to help us make sales.

-Think of it like a business partnership.
-We could have this partnership with any other hosting company, but we chose Bluehost because it is what we personally use to host our blogs.
+Think of it as a business partnership.
+We could have this partnership with any other hosting company, but we chose Bluehost because it is what we personally used to take our blogs to six figures.

 Make sure that you only recommend products that you use and/or truly believe in.